izgzhen/iris-coq/ProofMode.md

 =======================

-Since we are reasoning in a spatial logic, when eliminating a lemma or hypotheses of type ``P_0 -★ ... -★ P_n -★ R`` one has to specify how the hypotheses are split between the premises.
-The proof mode supports the following so called specification patterns to express this splitting:
+Since we are reasoning in a spatial logic, when eliminating a lemma or hypothesis of type ``P_0 -★ ... -★ P_n -★ R``, one has to specify how the hypotheses are split between the premises.
+The proof mode supports the following _specification patterns_ to express splitting of hypotheses:

 - `H` : use the hypothesis `H` (it should match the premise exactly).
 If `H` is spatial, it will be consumed.